-In the event of pupil absence due to self-isolation; class/phase closure; or school closure due to local lockdown, high-quality curriculum provision that mirrors in-school planned learning via the Google Classroom must be available daily.
-This should take the form of a minimum of three key tasks: English, Maths and one other; and will include 'live remote sessions'.
+In the event of pupil absence due to self-isolation; class/phase closure; or school closure due to local/national lockdown, high-quality curriculum provision that mirrors in-school planned learning via the Google Classroom will be available daily.
+This will take the form of a minimum of three key tasks, and reflect the time children spend on learning throughout the normal school day: English, Maths and one to two other; and will include 'live remote sessions' (at least two daily).
 Google Classroom Expectation Guidance can be found at the end of this document.